 With the success of both techniques, and others, Dr. Teitelbaum has seen this portion of his practice continue to grow substantially.
 He has devoted considerable thought to the ideal placement of scars in men.
 He has always followed his patients closely over time, and has learned from all the follow-up which scars fade into obscurity after surgery.

 Dr. Teitelbaum is very conscious of keeping, and enhancing, the masculinity of the patient and he considers this goal to be a core component of achieving the best possible results for men.
-He and his staff perform male breast reduction surgery with such regularity that you will feel safe, comfortable and well cared for by an OR team very experienced with gynecomastia.
+He and his staff perform male breast reduction surgery in Los Angeles with such regularity that you will feel safe, comfortable and well cared for by an OR team very experienced with gynecomastia.